davahue/UFD-stability/Verification cases V2 - cars/README.md

 # Verification cases
+This folder contains information on the verification of our mechanistic model for the stability of UFD-V2 (cars).

 This folder includes two main codes:
 - Onset_test_Q7.py provides the calculation of the stability curves (flotation, sliding, toppling) for one vehicle (Audi Q7).
 - Onset_test_verification_visualization.py provides the plotting for all data generated from stability calculations for the verification case cars.